Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

 Both species have the same self-propulsion velocity ($v_0$) and equal mobilities ($\mu_r,\mu_{\theta}$).
-The particles interact through symmetric steric repulsion ($\bm{F}_{\rm{rep}}$) and are subject to translational ($\bm{\xi}_{i}^a$) and rotational ($\eta_{i}^a$) Gaussian white noise with zero mean and unit variance.
+The particles interact through symmetric steric repulsion ($\bm{F}_{\rm{rep}}$, see ``Steric repulsion'' subsection in the Methods) and are subject to translational ($\bm{\xi}_{i}^a$) and rotational ($\eta_{i}^a$) Gaussian white noise with zero mean and unit variance.
 The two species differ only in their Vicsek-like torques of strength $k_{ab}$.
 When $k_{ab}>0$, particles of species $a$ aim to orient parallel (align) with particles of species $b$ within the shell $\partial_i$ of radius $R_{\theta}$.
 For $k_{ab}<0$, $a$-particles seek to orient antiparallel (antialign) with $b$-particles.
 The interspecies couplings, $k_{AB}$ and $k_{BA}$, can be either reciprocal ($k_{AB}=k_{BA}$) or nonreciprocal ($k_{AB}\neq k_{BA}$).
+The model~\eqref{eq:Langevin_eq} includes both, steric repulsion and generic alignment couplings, each driving paradigmatic active matter transitions, namely, motility-induced phase separation \cite{cates_tailleur_2015_mips,Bialke_2013_microscopic_theory_phase_seperation} and flocking \cite{marchetti_simha_2013_hydrodynamics_soft_active_matter,vicsek_1995_novel_type_phase_transition,gregoire_chate_2004_collective_motion}.
+Importantly, however, the results regarding the synchronization behavior remain qualitatively equivalent in systems without repulsion, see Supplementary Note 6.